-Over 1 MILLION words translated in 2021!
+Over a million words translated in 2021!

 After working with Shulem Deen over the past year on a large and time-sensitive project, I can say with confidence that their professionalism and turn-around times are impeccable.
 They are quick to respond to any request for a translation and we never have to worry about hitting our deadlines.
 I would absolutely recommend their services for Yiddish-language translations to anyone that might need them.

 Shulem Deen takes the time to understand what I need, and then exceeds my expectations, returning work that elevates my journalism and helps me achieve my vision.
 For Yiddish-language research and translation, Shulem is simply the best.

 Shulem Deen is much more than a translator.
 He is a miracle worker who unveils precious voices from the past.
 His skill in deciphering fragments of crumbling handwritten Yiddish letters has helped my family to "meet" our great-grandparents.
 While many can translate words, I doubt there is anyone who has Shulem’s gift for translating the people themselves.

 Shulem was extremely professional and made it easy to select him.
 He worked with my budget and helped me find a quicker and easier way to translate a large number of documents from my great-grandparents.
 He over-delivered on my expectations and truly helped us gain insight into our family history.

 Bring your website, brochure, or public advisory to thousands of contemporary Yiddish-language speakers across the world.

 Yiddish isn't only a language of words; it is also a vehicle for ideas, cherished values and collective memory.
 Our translators have the knowledge and expertise with Yiddish's cultural subtext.